mariacastaldo/starter-academic/content/publication/ejpCovid/index.md

 publication: In *EPJ Data Science*
 publication_short: In *EPJ Data Science*

-abstract: "The lockdown orders established in multiple countries in response to the Covid19 pandemic are arguably one of the most widespread and deepest shock experienced by societies in recent years.
+abstract: "*Context*: The lockdown orders established in multiple countries in response to the Covid19 pandemic are arguably one of the most widespread and deepest shock experienced by societies in recent years.
 Studying their impact trough the lens of social media offers an unprecedented opportunity to understand the susceptibility"

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.